 Cardinals vs. Astros Highlights

-Yainer Diaz and the Astros defeat Nolan Gorman and the Cardinals, 7-4
+Yainer Diaz and the Astros defeat Masyn Winn and the Cardinals, 8-5

-Yainer Diaz and the Astros defeat Nolan Gorman and the Cardinals, 7-4
+Yainer Diaz and the Astros defeat Masyn Winn and the Cardinals, 8-5

+Javier is scheduled to undergo the procedure on Thursday, according to the report.

+Auriemma will remain with UConn through an unprecedented period of growth for women's basketball amid a dramatically changing landscape across college sports.

 For the second consecutive match at the French Open, defending champion Novak Djokovic rallied after to win after losing two sets.
 He advances to the quarterfinals with the win over Francisco Cerundolo.